Euclidean and Non-Euclidean Geometry

 will make assignments from the textbook on a routine basis, and

 will select problems from each assignment to grade.
-You will also
+You may also

-be asked to present your work on the board (though this will not
+be asked to present your work on the board.

 Some comments on the course:

 A course in Euclidean and non-Euclidean geometries serves several